Anna Lo to quit NI politics over disillusionment

 She told the BBC she was considering leaving Northern Ireland following comments from a north Belfast pastor who said he did not trust Muslims.

-DUP leader Peter Robinson said remarks he made in support were misinterpreted.'Not safe'
+DUP leader Peter Robinson said remarks he made in support were misinterpreted.

 North Belfast Pastor James McConnell had described Islam as "heathen" and "satanic".